Installation

 pip install sphericart[torch]

 This pre-built version available on PyPI sacrifices some performance to ensure it can run on all systems, and it does not include GPU support.
-If you need an extra 5-10% of performance or you want to evaluate the spherical harmonics on GPUs, you should build the code from source:
+If you need an extra 5-10% of performance, you want to evaluate the spherical harmonics on GPUs, and/or you want to use it in JAX, you should build the code from source:

 git clone https://github.com/lab-cosmo/sphericart